whs-dot-hk/hive-group/README.md

   ...
 } @ a:
 {}
-// (cell.groups.philippines.nixosConfigurations a)
+// (cell.groups.delmonte.nixosConfigurations a)
-// (cell.groups.other.nixosConfigurations a)
+// (cell.groups.dole.nixosConfigurations a)

 # comb/banana/nixosModules.nix